Great Places to Shop in Florida

-Experience the thrill of the hunt at Avonlea Antique Mall, the largest antique mall in Northern Florida, founded in 1995.
+Experience the thrill of the hunt at Avonlea Antiques Mall, the largest antique mall in Northern Florida, founded in 1995.
 The mall hosts 200 dealer shops in a 40,000-sqaure-foot showroom, with everything from furniture to china to glass, art and collectibles.
 And you can grab lunch at the Old Florida Cafe inside the mall and take in one of the center's many regular events, from special holiday sales to full-on parties with door prizes.
 For more antique magic, head over to St. Augustine, where you’ll find a variety of stops on San Marco Avenue and Anastasia Island.

 Palm Beach / West Palm Beach